 Add your URL or name to images.
-Add a text layer in Photoshop or using another tool saying something like youraddress.com or copyright by youraddress.com People who steal images tend to add their URLs so in the best case scenario you make sure that people understand the image is yours by saying something like your name, photography.
+Add a text layer in Photoshop or using another tool saying something like example.com or copyright by example.com People who steal images tend to add their URLs so in the best case scenario you make sure that people understand the image is yours by saying something like your name, photography.

-Submit your images to image bookmarking sites and socialize with like minded users there.
-In case you don't submit them others will, without your permission and proper credits at worst.
+Share your images on image bookmarking sites like Pinterest and socialize with like minded users there.
+In case you don’t submit them others will, without your permission and proper credits at worst.
 So make sure you are the first and foremost who submits them with the proper source.

-Use TinEye to find out who uses and steals your images.
-TinEye is a "reverse image search engine" that allows you to search for an image just by uploading it or linking it.
-So you don't use keywords but only the image itself.
+Use “Search by Image” to find out who uses and steals your images.
+TinEye is another “reverse image search engine” that allows you to search for an image just by uploading it or linking it.
+You don’t use keywords but only the image itself.

 Use StumbleUpon and Tumblr etc. to spread your images yourself, reprimand users who steal your images.
 StumbleUpon and Tumblr are notorious for wide spread image theft.
-Most people who submit your images don't care for copyright on earn money by stealing them and showing them along their ads.
-Especially StumbleUpon is full of stolen images to rip off photographers and artists.
+Most people who submit your images don’t care for copyright on earn money by stealing them and showing them along their ads.
+Especially Tumblr and StumbleUpon are full of stolen images to rip off photographers and artists.